Iankie/scripts_for_everything/README.md

 ## About
-Scripts on bash for different problems in Linux.
+Different scripts for any tasks